robvet/dapr-workshop/Assignment02/step-by-step.md

    > The TrafficControlService does not need to run with a Dapr sidecar in this assignment.
 This is because it will still call the FineCollectionService over HTTP as before.

-   The services are up & running.
-Now you're going start the traffic simulation service:
+1. Finally, you're going start the traffic simulation service:

    <img src="../img/start-simulator.png" style="zoom: 25%;padding-top: 25px;" />